ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 2. Doing what we want is selfish
 3. Therefore, whenever people act, they are acting selfishly

 **Parfit's objection**: This argument fails because the "want to x" in premise 1 is in the wider sense, while the "want to x" in premise 2 is in the narrower sense: if I do what I want to do in the broader sense, I wouldn't be acting selfishly.

+- The object of our desire: an event
+- Aim: Some desires are instrumental, and is for the sake of something else; The telic desire is our aim.